 An asset's carrying amount is written down immediately to its recoverable amount if the asset's carrying amount is greater than its estimated recoverable amount (note 1(f)).
 Gains and losses on disposal are determined by comparing proceeds with the carrying amount.
-These gains and losses are included in the income statement.
+These gains and losses are included in the profit or loss.